 Allergic reaction

 Like most drugs, Celexa can cause an allergic reaction in some people.
-This side effect wasn’t reported in studies of the drug.
-But allergic reaction has been reported since Celexa became available for use.
+Though rare, this side effect was reported in studies of the drug and after the drug became available for prescription.

 Symptoms can be mild or serious and can include: